 - Pam Cooking Spray.
 France may want to start making something comparable.
 Just sayin’.

 - Funfetti Frosting.
 Because it’s fun.

 - Mini box of Nerds candies as a free gift.

-The same week, I also received a care package from home which included some of the goodies below. 😉 So yup, I’m a happy camper!
+The same week, I also received a care package from home with my favorite American products which included some of the goodies below. 😉 So yup, I’m a happy camper!

 Last thing.
 If you’ve gone full native and never want anything from home, that’s more than fine.
 To each his (or her) own.